UoW-ATM/Mercury/README.rst

 Ensure you copy the generated parquet files into ``Mercury/libs/performance_models/bada3/data/``.

-If you want to use BADA4, please contact us directly and we'll offer general guidance.
+If you want to use BADA4, please contact us directly, and we'll offer general guidance.
 We are also working on a support for EUROCONTROL's pyBADA library.

 Running the CLI version
 -----------------------
+.. _cli:

 You can test the model by running: